pnta-io/pnta-flutter-plugin/README.md

     -   Open external URLs (starting with `http` or `https`) in the system browser (using url_launcher).
     -   Navigate to in-app routes (starting with `/` or any other path) using the app's navigator.
 -   When the app is in the foreground, the full notification payload is always delivered to Dart via the stream.
 You are responsible for handling any links or navigation in this case—`autoHandleLinks` does not apply.

+**Implementation Note:**

+-   All link handling logic is now centralized in `LinkHandler`.
+The `autoHandleLinks` flag is managed only by `LinkHandler` and is set via `PntaFlutter.initialize(autoHandleLinks: ...)`.
+-   `PntaFlutter.onNotificationTap` will automatically handle links if `autoHandleLinks` is enabled, by delegating to `LinkHandler.handleLink`.
+You can also manually handle links by calling `PntaFlutter.handleLink(link)`.

 #### Dart API